 If the change in the identity of your responsible party occurred before 2014, and you have not previously notified the IRS of the change, report only the most recent change.
-Complete Form 8822-B as appropriate; use applicable boxes 8a through 9b to report any changes to the identity of your responsible party.
+Complete Form 8822-B as appropriate.

 The "responsible party" is the person who has a level of control over, the funds or assets in the entity that, as a practical matter, enables the individual, directly or indirectly, to control, manage, or direct the entity and the disposition of its funds and assets.
 For Regions that have an EIN, the responsible party is most likely the Region President and Zones that have an EIN, the Zone Rep. would most likely be the responsible party.